-One thing is clear; We have to limit the long‐term increase in average global temperatures to 1.5 °C. Following the Paris Accords and the targets set by the International Energy Agency (IEA), most nations in the world now agrees a transformation of the entire energy system is the way to achieve this imperative goal.
+One thing is clear; We must limit the long‐term increase in average global temperatures to 1.5 °C. Following the Paris Accords and the targets set by the International Energy Agency (IEA), most nations in the world now agree that a transformation of the entire energy system is the way to achieve this imperative goal.

-Electricity from sustainable sources becomes the prime source of energy, and this too affects heating, cooling, and ventilation systems in buildings – small as well as large.
+Electricity from sustainable sources becomes the primary source of energy, and this also affects the heating, cooling, and ventilation systems in buildings – small as well as large.

 Design zero-carbon-ready HVAC systems

 Following IEA’s charter ‘Net Zero Emissions by 2050’, buildings have to become ‘zero-carbon-ready’ by 2050.
 In order to become that, the building has to be highly energy efficient or solely depend on renewable energy sources, such as wind power or solar power.
 More and more private owners of residential houses install a reversible heat pump to become more energy efficient, and now the transformation of HVAC in larger buildings has begun too.

 With an update of the OJ Air2 controller, developers and manufacturers can integrate ventilation, heating, cooling, and moisture control in one system and thereby help improve energy efficiency tremendously.